 Cospas–Sarsat search and rescue satellite system

-The COSPAS SARSAT system is made up of infrastructure in space and on the ground.
+The Cospas–Sarsat system is made up of satellites in space and infrastructure to receive signals on the ground.

 The space segment